 Great country music isn’t dead, far from it.
 You just have to look (and listen) a little harder, search a little deeper.
 The country music that isn’t ashamed to be country is alive and well, it just isn’t allowed to flow through the mainstream.

-It’s by a lady that could well be considered for the Country Music Hall of Fame.
+It could well be by a lady that should be considered for the Country Music Hall of Fame.
 Her legendary Dad is there and she’s had about a dozen #1 hits of her own.
 And her latest is one of her best.

 Rosanne Cash released an incredible album called ‘The River and The Thread’, from which this song came.
 It’s called ‘Etta’s Tune’.